Working in the UK

-Tier 4/Student visa holders can only work on a temporary basis - they cannot be employed on a permanent contract.
-They cannot be self-employed or set up a business, or be employed as a professional sportsperson or as an entertainer.
+Tier 4/Student visa holders can only work full-time on a temporary basis - they cannot be employed on a permanent contract.
+They cannot be self-employed or set up a business, or be employed as a professional sportsperson or coach or as an entertainer.
 If you have another type of visa, please check if you can work during your studies with the International Student Advice team.
 UKVI provides some examples of what would be considered "engaging in business" (so you would not be allowed to do this) in the The Student Route Caseworker guidance.
 This includes:

 - Setting up a business as a sole trader or under a partnership arrangement and that business is either trading or establishing a trading presence;

 - Being employed by a company in which you hold shares of 10% or more (including where the shares are held in a trust for you); or

 - Working for a company where you also hold a statutory role, such as a director.

 Even if you are working for a company or client outside of the UK if you are physically in the UK while you are doing the work then this counts towards your 20 hour limit.
 It also means that if you are doing any freelance work for someone outside the UK (e.g. editing journal articles) while you are in the UK this would count as self-employment and so is not allowed.